Last updated on August 23rd, 2023.

 No matter if you’re at the sea, close to lakes or rivers.
 You’ll see more and more fly fishermen and traditional anglers use a fishing kayak.
 The reason behind that is simple: they offer great possibilities to get to places you otherwise wouldn’t reach.
 Plus they often give you the chance to bring more gear than when using a belly boat / float tube or fishing paddle board / SUP.

 In this buyer’s guide we want to tell you about the differences between these two kinds of fishing kayaks.
-We tell you what to pay attention to before buying an inflatable fishing kayak.
-Afterwards we’ll show you some of the best inflatable fishing kayaks currently on the market.
-We’ll take a look at models for one person and also dive into 2 person inflatable fishing kayaks.
-These are often also called tandem inflatable fishing kayaks.
+We tell you what to pay attention to before buying an inflatable kayak.
+Afterwards we’ll show you the best inflatable fishing kayaks currently on the market.
+We’ll take a look at models for one person and also dive into tandem fishing kayaks.

 In the market of SUPs (often also called paddle boards), the inflatable ones have become the gold standard and it’s hard to still find normal ones.
 The reason for that is simple: inflatable ones offer much more flexibility and need much less space, no matter whether when storing them at home or when taking them to the water.

 While a traditional fishing kayak is made of hard plastic, inflatable ones are made from a softer plastic that can be filled with air.
-You can either use a hand pump to do so (that often comes with the best inflatable fishing kayaks) or an electric pump that will get the job done a lot quicker.
+You can either use a hand pump to do so (that often comes with the best inflatable kayaks for fishing) or an electric pump that will get the job done a lot quicker.
 You will be surprised how tough and sturdy these inflatable kayaks feel once fully inflated.

 What to Consider before Buying